Government kills off capital gains tax, won't happen on Jacinda Ardern's watch

 But Ardern said the Government was looking at other areas where it could move to make the tax system fairer.

-The Prime Minister said she was proud of commissioning the tax report and said the Government had not shied away from the debate.
+Ardern said she was still proud of commissioning the tax report and said the Government had not shied away from the debate.

 A CGT was now off the table at the next election and the decision showed that "this was MMP".